 She became an international selector for Disability Bowls England in 2019 and now has the thrilling task of Para Commonwealth Games Team Manager this year.

 Helen has played many sports at County and National level including hockey, rounders and football.
-The Para Team will have her full backing and guidance as they pursue medals this summer at the Birmingham 2022 Commonwealth Games.
+The Para Team will had her full backing and guidance as they pursued medals last summer at the Birmingham 2022 Commonwealth Games.
+The England Para bowlers won two Bronze medals.